This TikTok Hack Plumped My Lips In Moments & Here's Proof

 @jacquelinekilikita Bow and arrow lip contouring/plumping inspired by @hudabeauty #lipplumper #lips #beautyinatik ♬ Say So (Instrumental Version) [Originally Performed by Doja Cat] - Elliot Van Coup

 Next up, lip liner.
 Huda used a rich burgundy so that her contour lines would show up underneath her lipstick.
-I chose the Diego Dalla Palma Lip Pencil in Bordeaux, £15.50, to draw the tiny arrow and line on my lips.
 When it comes to lip liner, I don't believe you need to splurge.
-NYX Professional Makeup Lip Liner Pencil, £3.50, and Revolution Satin Kiss Lipliner, £3.99, are equally as pigmented and last for a long while.
+Liners from affordable brands like NYX Professional and Flower Beauty, are equally as pigmented and last for a long while.
 I didn't see Huda trace her lip line (as I usually would when lining my lips) so I hoped the contour would be plumping enough for my liking.
-I'm a nude lip stan and went for Dior's Rouge Forever Liquid in Forever Nude, £32, which is matte but moisturising.
-Huda used her Huda Beauty Liquid Matte Liquid Lipstick, £18.
-I also really rate Maybelline's SuperStay Matte Ink Lipstick, £9.99, and Max Factor's Lipfinity Lipstick, £10.99, especially if you're on a budget.
+I'm a nude lip stan and went for Dior's Rouge Forever Liquid in Forever Nude, which is matte but moisturising.
+Huda used her Huda Beauty Liquid Matte Liquid Lipstick.

 Advertisement